 What began as a pipe dream for a crew of local trail builders has evolved into the Great Lake Trails, a 71km grade 3 (intermediate) mountain biking and walking journey that can be done over two to three days.

-The trail is broken up into three key sections: Waihaha, Kawakawa and W2K and is rideable all year-round due to Taupō’s unique free draining volcanic pumice soil.
-The Great Lake Trail is part of the Nga Haerenga New Zealand Cycle Trail network.
+The trail is broken up into three key sections: Waihaha, Kawakawa and Whakaipo and is rideable all year round due to the region's unique free draining volcanic pumice soil.
+The Great Lake Trail is part of the Nga Haerenga - The New Zealand Cycle Trails network.

-All sections of the Great Lake Trail are ridable in both directions, so you can choose to tackle them however you chose.
-Shuttle services and tour operators are available to provide Great Lake Trail transport links, guiding services and package tours.
+All sections of the Great Lake Trail are ridable in both directions, so you can choose to tackle them however you choose.
+Shuttle services and tour operators are available to provide transport links, guiding services and package tours.

 As the heat of summer cools into crisp mornings, warm days and star-filled nights, there are few better ways to enjoy Taupo’s natural landscapes than from the saddle of a bike.